benjaminrsalgado/benjaminrsalgado/README.md

 - ✅ Studying with **Hacking with Swift** by Paul Hudson
 - ✅ Designing and building my first app portfolio
-- ✅ Practicing problem-solving with architecture patterns and animations
+- ✅ Practicing problem solving with architecture patterns and animations
 - ✅ Preparing for internship opportunities in 2026

 > “I build.
 I debug.
 I refactor.
 And then, I dance."